dortania/OpenCore-Install-Guide/config.plist/skylake.md

 **Quirks**:

-Settings relating to boot.efi patching and firmware fixes, for us we care about enabling `SetupVirtualMap`
+Settings relating to boot.efi patching and firmware fixes, for us we care about enabling `SetupVirtualMap`, `RebuildAppleMemoryMap` and `SyncRuntimePermissions`

 * **AvoidRuntimeDefrag**: YES
    * Fixes UEFI runtime services like date, time, NVRAM, power control, etc